MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

 # Integrate Dynamics 365 for Field Service with Dynamics 365 Guides (in preview)

-Dynamics 365 for Field Service integration (included in version 104.1907.19001 for public preview) enables Field Service customers to attach guides to field service tasks in Dynamics 365.
+Dynamics 365 for Field Service integration (included in version 104.1907.19001 for Public Preview) enables Field Service customers to attach guides to field service tasks in Dynamics 365.
 When work orders are assigned to technicians, the technicians can use a dedicated **Field Service** tab in the Guides HoloLens app to launch the assigned guide and do their work.

 ![Select guide](media/select-guide.PNG "Select guide")

 > [!IMPORTANT]
 > To attach guides to service tasks in Dynamics 365 Field Service, you need to have an existing Dynamics 365 Customer Engagement (CRM) instance with Dynamics 365 for Field Service version 8.6.0.183 or later.
-You also need to update to Dynamics 365 Guides solution version 104.1907.0.33 or later ([learn how to upgrade the Dynamics 365 Guides solution](upgrade.md)) and Dynamics 365 Guides PC and HoloLens app versions 104.1907.19001 ([learn how to sign up for the preview and install the apps](setup.md)).
+You also need to update to Dynamics 365 Guides solution version 104.1907.0.33 or later ([Learn how to upgrade the Dynamics 365 Guides solution](upgrade.md)) and Dynamics 365 Guides PC and HoloLens app versions 104.1907.19001 ([Learn how to sign up for the preview and install the apps](setup.md)).

 ## Enable your technicians to use Dynamics 365 Guides for work orders